-Dr. Cameron Munter, Former U.S. Ambassador to Pakistan & Former President/CEO of the EastWest Institute (EWI) Topic: "Reform or Restore," The Biden Administration & Human Rights Dr. Cameron Munter has served as a diplomat, academic, executive and global consultant throughout his illustrious career.
+Dr. Cameron Munter, Former U.S. Ambassador to Pakistan & Former President/CEO of the EastWest Institute (EWI) Dr. Cameron Munter has served as a diplomat, academic, executive and global consultant throughout his illustrious career.
 He was the President and CEO of the EastWest Institute (EWI), a nonprofit dedicated to international conflict resolution from 2015 to 2019, directing conflict resolution projects in Russia, China, the Middle East, South Asia, and the Balkans.
 From 2010 to 2012 under President Obama, Dr. Munter was the U.S. Ambassador to Pakistan, where he deftly guided U.S.-Pakistani relations through a strained period.
 He also served as the U.S. Ambassador to Serbia from 2007 to 2009 under President Bush.
 Dr. Munter was the Deputy Chief of Mission at the American Embassy in Prague, Czech Republic and volunteered to lead the first Provincial Reconstruction Team in Mosul, Iraq.
 Previously, he was the Director for Central Europe at the National Security Council.
 After his service in Pakistan, Dr. Munter taught International Relations at Columbia University and Pomona College prior to his appointment at the EWI.

-Dr. Paul R. Williams, Co-Founder of the Public International Law and Policy Group (PILPG) & Rebecca I. Grazier Professor of Law and International Relations at American University Topic: "Negotiating Justice," Accountability in Peace Processes Dr. Paul R. Williams holds the Rebecca I. Grazier Professorship in Law and International Relations at American University.
+Dr. Paul R. Williams, Co-Founder of the Public International Law and Policy Group (PILPG) & Rebecca I. Grazier Professor of Law and International Relations at American University Dr. Paul R. Williams holds the Rebecca I. Grazier Professorship in Law and International Relations at American University.
 Dr. Williams teaches at the School of International Service and the Washington College of Law and also directs the joint JD/MA program in International Relations.
-He is the co-founder of the Public International Law & Policy Group (PILPG), a non-profit group, which provides pro bono legal assistance to states and governments involved in peace negotiations, post-conflict constitution drafting, and war crimes prosecutions.
+He is the cofounder of the Public International Law & Policy Group (PILPG), a non-profit group, which provides pro bono legal assistance to states and governments involved in peace negotiations, post-conflict constitution drafting, and war crimes prosecutions.
 Over the course of his legal practice, Dr. Williams has assisted over two dozen peace negotiations and post conflict constitutions.
 A heavyweight in the field of transitional justice, he has advised governments across Europe, Asia, as well as North and Sub-Saharan Africa on state recognition, self-determination and state succession issues, and on drafting and implementation of post-conflict constitutions.
 Dr. Williams also previously testified before congressional committees concerning peace strategy in Kosovo to hold war criminals accountable.
 He is a leading scholar on peace negotiations and post-conflict constitutions, and is a highly sought-after international law and policy analyst, being interviewed on over 500 occasions by major media outlets including The New York Times, U.S. News and World Report, BBC, and CNN.

-Dr. Leila N. Sadat, Special Advisor on Crimes Against Humanity to the ICC Prosecutor & James Carr Professor of International Criminal Law at Washington University, St. Louis Topic: Forging a Convention on Crimes Against Humanity Dr. Leila N. Sadat currently serves as Special Adviser on Crimes Against Humanity to the International Criminal Court Prosecutor.
+Dr. Leila N. Sadat, Special Advisor on Crimes Against Humanity to the ICC Prosecutor & James Carr Professor of International Criminal Law at Washington University, St. Louis Dr. Leila N. Sadat currently serves as Special Adviser on Crimes Against Humanity to the International Criminal Court Prosecutor.
 Trained in the common law and civil law systems, she is an internationally recognized authority and prolific scholar writing in the fields of public international law, international criminal law, human rights and foreign affairs.
 She has published more than 150 books and articles in leading journals, academic presses, and media outlets throughout the world and regularly lectures and teaches abroad.
 She is the Director of the Crimes Against Humanity Initiative, a ground-breaking project to write the world's first global treaty on crimes against humanity, and the current President of the International Law Association (American Branch) as well as a member of the U.S. Council on Foreign Relations and the American Law Institute.
-In 2017, Dr. Sadat received an honorary doctorate from Northwestern University.
-In 2011, she became the first woman to receive the Alexis de Tocqueville Distinguished Fulbright Chair in Paris, France.
-She has also been serving as the Director of the Whitney R. Harris World Law Institute since 2007.